encodexed/portfolio/README.md

+_**Please note that this portfolio repository is not that of the currently live portfolio, which you can find [here](https://github.com/encodexed/alakaslam-portfolio).**_

 # Portfolio

 Hello there, this is my portfolio page's repository.
 You can view the code behind the site and check its history.